 Ellenberg scores

-These are scores of ‘light’, ‘fertility’, ‘pH’, and ‘wetness’ for each plot, given by the plant species found.
-They are not a direct measurement of the feature but instead, plants are given a score for each, depending on how they like the particular feature.
-The plants in the plot are then averaged to give a plant favourability score for each plot.
-A high wetness score means the plants in that plot favour a wet environment and a low fertility score means the plants favour an relatively infertile soil.
-Ellenberg scores where first assigned by Ellenberg et al. (1991) for a large number of european flora species, based on experimental work as well as field observation.
+These are scores of ‘light’, ‘fertility’, ‘pH’, and ‘wetness’ for each plot, derived from the plant species present.
+A high wetness score means the plants in that plot favour a wet environment and a low fertility score means the plants favour a relatively infertile soil.
+Ellenberg scores were first assigned by Ellenberg et al. (1991) for a large number of European flora species, based on experimental work as well as field observation.
 These scores were assigned using a central European environment and so were later adapted by Hill et al. (1999, 2000) for the British environment.

 The pH scores here are not ‘pH’ but a value of alkaline favourability of the plants found on the plot.
 They have no units and do not scale in the same way that pH scales (with 7 as neutral).
 Large scores mean that the plants on the plot prefer alkaline soils.